ACL Tear, ABOS Oral Boards Preparation

 Clinical Scenario

-MRI of the right knee confirms a complete tear of the ACL at its femoral attachment.
-The medial and lateral menisci are intact.
-There is a bone bruise pattern on the lateral femoral condyle and posterolateral tibial plateau consistent with the pivot mechanism.
-Articular cartilage appears intact throughout.
-There are no associated ligamentous injuries.
+MRI confirmed a complete ACL tear at the femoral attachment.
+Both menisci were intact.
+There was the classic bone bruise pattern on the lateral femoral condyle and posterolateral tibial plateau from the pivot mechanism.
+Articular cartilage was normal throughout.

 What Examiners Look For